Updated June 2, 2026

 What Makes a Good Thought Leader?

 Answer: A good thought leader has a genuine, differentiated point of view on a specific domain; consistent published presence in tier-1 outlets; and AI-searchable expertise — a body of named-author content that AI systems can cite.
 The executives AI engines cite most often have substantive published work in authoritative publications, not just large social media followings.
-The 2025 Edelman-LinkedIn report found 71% of decision-makers say thought leadership quality influences their vendor shortlist, and ChatGPT now serves 900 million weekly active users who rely on cited expertise for recommendations.
+The 2025 Edelman-LinkedIn report found 70% of C-suite executives say thought leadership has led them to reconsider a current vendor relationship, and OpenAI's products now reach hundreds of millions of weekly users who increasingly rely on cited expertise for recommendations.

 The term "thought leader" has been diluted by overuse, but the underlying concept is precise and commercially important: a thought leader is an executive whose published perspective on a specific domain is actively sought out and cited by buyers, journalists, conference organizers, and AI systems.
 The difference between an executive who is a thought leader and one who merely wants to be is largely a function of three factors that can be deliberately built.